Yield Stress Materials in Soft Condensed Matter: General concepts about yield stress fluids

-It is also interesting to consider the limit of infinitely hard non-Brownian suspensions (such as wet cement), which are also often described as possessing a yield stress.
-As should be clear from the above discussion, a yield stress can only exist in non-Brownian repulsive objects is they can be compressed strictly above the jamming density $\phi> \phi_J$.
-This is by definition not possible when particles are truly hard, such as granular suspensions, which only exist in the fluid state, $\phi < \phi_J$ \cite{Andreotti:2013}.
-Careful measurements on suspensions of spherical particles \cite{Fall:2010b} have indeed revealed that if the particles and suspending liquid are carefully density matched, there is no yield stress up to random close packing, where all the particles start to touch each other.
+It is interesting to consider the limit of infinitely hard non-Brownian ({i.e., granular}) suspensions, which are also often described as possessing a yield stress.
+As should be clear from the above discussion, a yield stress can only exist in non-Brownian repulsive objects {if} they can be compressed strictly above the jamming density, $\phi> \phi_J$.
+This is by definition not possible when particles are truly hard, such as in granular suspensions that only exist in the fluid state, $\phi < \phi_J$ \cite{Andreotti:2013}.
+Careful measurements on suspensions of spherical particles \cite{Fall:2009, Dijksman:2013} have indeed revealed that if the particles and suspending liquid are carefully density-matched, there is no yield stress up to random close packing, where all the particles start to touch each other.
 However, as soon as there is the slightest density mismatch, the particles cream or sediment, so that $\phi \to \phi_J$, which is indeed the only density where hard particles can be fully arrested.
+This makes non-density-matched suspensions similar to dry granular systems: a sand pile has a clear, finite angle of repose, which is equivalent to stating that it has a yield stress \cite{Behringer}.
+As for sedimenting suspensions, this is due to the gravitational forces that push the grains together and in this way activate the frictional contacts between the grains \cite{Behringer}.

-Another consequence of the hard particle limit is that no time scale can be constructed from the particle interaction, and the flow curves obtained at constant density therefore simplify considerably and become fully Newtonian.
-This limit is thus very different from the flow curves shown in Fig.~\ref{fig:Ch1Fig1Ludo}.
-In that regime, the rheology is therefore described by simpler constitutive laws (with no yield stress) that have been very carefully studied and validated by many experiments in the community of granular media~\cite{Andreotti:2013,GDR:2004}.
+A direct consequence of the hard-particle limit is then that no time scale can be constructed from the particle interaction, and the flow curves obtained at constant density therefore simplify considerably and become fully Newtonian.
+Very different from the flow curves shown in Fig.~\ref{fig:Ch1Fig1Ludo}, the rheology of this regime is described by simpler constitutive laws (with no yield stress) that have been very carefully studied and validated by many experiments in the community of granular media~\cite{Andreotti:2013,GDR:2004}.